 Best Vintage: 2015 Rodney Strong Reserve Cabernet Sauvignon

 A Sonoma staple founded by the late ballet dancer Rodney Strong, the winery's 2015 Reserve Cabernet is one of their exceptional standouts.
-Even today, Rodney Strong continues to be a force known for sustainable production of quality wine.
+Even today, Rodney Strong continues to be a force known for sustainable production of quality wine (for instance, the winery practices water and soil conservation methods, such as drip irrigation and runoff management).

 Find notes of blackberry, cherry, dark plum, tobacco, cedar, chocolate and toast.
 This wine is refined and robust with a long finish—an ideal match with beef and lamb dishes.